3lliotkim/CS411-Project/AudioSky/web-api-auth/README.md

 * http://localhost:8888 (needed for the implicit grant flow)
 * http://localhost:8888/callback

-Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.

 ## Running the examples
 In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
 For instance, to run the Authorization Code example do: